 Papers

-The Secretary shall circulate to Members (and such other appropriate persons as is contemplated by the Code and/or these Terms of Reference) any papers (including any late papers) as and when is appropriate, save that such circulation shall not be less than 3 Working Days before the meeting unless otherwise instructed by the PAB Chairman.
+The Secretary shall circulate to Members (and such other appropriate persons as is contemplated by the Code and/or these Terms of Reference) any papers (including any late papers) as and when is appropriate, save that such circulation shall not be less than 3 Working Days before the meeting unless otherwise instructed by the PAB Chair.

-Notwithstanding paragraph 6.1.8, the PAB Chairman may bring additional matters to the attention of the Committee without advance notice when such information is deemed by the PAB Chairman to be of a sufficiently urgent nature that requires immediate Committee attention.
+Notwithstanding paragraph 6.1.8, the PAB Chair may bring additional matters to the attention of the Committee without advance notice when such information is deemed by the PAB Chair to be of a sufficiently urgent nature that requires immediate Committee attention.

 MODIFICATIONS